Patterns

 6. He’s careful about trusting people emotionally.
 Friendship and loyalty matter a lot to him.
 But letting someone see the deeper stuff takes time.
 Experience taught him that not everyone handles that well.
 (Avoidant Attachment/Emotional Guarding)

 „In to me see.“ True intimacy is one of the greatest challenges for me.
 As with all of the new behaviours, it gets easier with practice, that is daily practice.
 For any transformation process – if it is to be successful and sustained over time – is made up of 20% insights and 80% practice.
 That is the key.
-And remember is not true that: „Practice make perfect“ (for that is the Judge Saboteur coming in through the back door again,) but rather that „Practice makes for progress.“
+And remember, it is not true that: „Practice makes perfect“ (for that is the Judge Saboteur coming in through the back door again) but rather that: „Practice makes for progress.“

 I have discovered that true intimacy begins with the internal relationship to the Inner Child and to Self.
 In the Sant Mat tradition of the Sikhs, Self – written with a capital S – is representative of the „Spark of the Divine“ that resides within each and every one of us.
 Higher Power, Great Spirit, Gaia, etc. is not some external entity but the wise, love-propelled energies of Sage, the omniscient energies which are inherent in our Being.